awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 Multi\-factor authentication \(MFA\) adds an extra layer of protection on top of a user name and password\.
 With MFA enabled, when a user signs in to an AWS website, they're prompted for their user name and password as well as for an authentication code from their AWS MFA device\.

-Security Hub recommends enabling MFA for all accounts that have a console password\.
-Enabling MFA provides increased security for console access because it requires the authenticating principal to possess a device that emits a time\-sensitive key and have knowledge of a credential\.
+CIS recommends that you enable MFA for all accounts that have a console password\.
+MFA provides increased security for console access\.
+It requires the authenticating principal to possess a device that emits a time\-sensitive key and to have knowledge of a credential\.

 **Important**
 The AWS Config rule used for this check may take up to 4 hours to accurately report results for MFA\.
-Any findings that are generated within the first 4 hours after enabling the CIS security checks may not be accurate\.
-It may also take up to 4 hours after remediating this issue for the check to pass\.
+Any findings that are generated within the first 4 hours after you enable the CIS security checks might not be accurate\.
+It may also take up to 4 hours after you remediate this issue for the check to pass\.

 ### Remediation<a name="cis-1.2-remediation"></a>